Frequently Asked Questions around “what is Specialist Disability Accommodation and what is the NDIS?”

 What happens if I lose a Tenant?

 Like all ongoing investment property ownership, there is always the risk of losing a Tenant.
 Although research has shown that once someone with a disability finds a home they are happy with, they don’t ever want to move.
 Once your property has been enrolled and tenanted initially, the NDIS has allowances for vacancy payments (NDIS SDA portion only).
-The amounts covered are for up to 60 days for properties with 2 or 3 participant rooms, and for up to 90 days for properties with 4 or 5 participant rooms.
+The amounts covered are for up to 60 days for properties with 2 or 3 participant rooms, and for up to 90 days for properties with 4 or 5 participant rooms, classification of disability dependent.

 How do I receive my payments from an NDIS SDA Investment Property